What are Ecological Site Descriptions (ESDs)?

 A site type of Rangeland is assigned where overstory tree production was not significant in the Reference Plant Community vegetation.

-The Reference Plant Community for a site in North America is the plant community that existed at the time of European immigration and settlement.
+The Reference Community for a site in North America is the plant community that existed at the time of European immigration and settlement.
 It is the plant community that was best adapted to the unique combination of environmental factors associated with the site.
-This plant community was in dynamic equilibrium with its environment.
+This community was in dynamic equilibrium with its environment.
 It is the plant community that was able to avoid displacement by the suite of disturbances and disturbance patterns that naturally occurred within the area occupied by the site.
-Natural disturbances, such as drought, fire, grazing of native fauna, and insects were inherent in the development and maintenance of these plant communities.
+Natural disturbances, such as drought, fire, grazing of native fauna, animal and insect impacts, were inherent in the development and maintenance of these plant communities.
 The effects of these disturbances are part of the range of characteristics of the site that contribute to that dynamic equilibrium.
 Fluctuations in plant community structure and function caused by the effects of these natural disturbances establish the boundaries of dynamic equilibrium.
 They are accounted for as part of the range of characteristics for an Ecological Site.
-Plant communities that are subjected to abnormal disturbances and physical site deterioration or that are protected from natural influences, such as fire, for long periods seldom typify the historic Reference Plant Community and may exist in a steady state that is different from the historic Reference Plant Community.
+Plant communities that are subjected to abnormal disturbances; physical site deterioration; or protection from natural influences for long periods, such as fire exclusion, seldom typify the historic Reference Community.
+Such communities may exist in a steady state that is very different from the historic Reference Community.

 Where changes in soils, aspect, topography, or moisture conditions are abrupt, ecological site boundaries are distinct.
 Boundaries are broader and less distinct where plant communities change gradually along broad environmental gradients of relatively uniform soils and topography.
 Although some plant communities may appear to be along a continuum, distinctive plant communities can be identified and described.
 These communities occur with predictable regularity and are associated with concurrent differences in soil, topography, hydrology, or climate that can also be recognized.